-With Ousmane Dembele now likely to miss the rest of the season through injury, Barca may be forced to cash in on another established star and that could come in the form of Marc-Andre Ter Stegen.
+With Ousmane Dembele only just coming back from injury, Barca may be forced to cash in on another established star and that could come in the form of Marc-Andre Ter Stegen.

 The German shot-stopper has been heavily linked with a move to Newcastle United in the January window and while Barca may not be too keen on losing their No.1 keeper, an offer of over €55m could be very enticing.

 Especially if Xavi has a ready-made replacement in the form of Neto sitting on the bench.

 It may be a bit of a running joke in European football that Philippe Countinho is indeed for sale, but that doesn’t change the fact that the club would probably be more than happy to cut their losses with the Brazilian midfielder.

 However, Coutinho’s demise has been largely exaggerated by rivals fans and the player could certainly be of use to a number of clubs in England or Europe’s other top leagues.
 It just depends on whether Barca will be able to get a decent price for the player.